aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ifdown wlan0
 ifup wlan0
 ```
+and check that it can ping the outside.

 ### Step 4: Configure the package manager and upgrade the system

 Modify the `/etc/apt/sources.list` file to set up the source of your
-packages and the particular distribution you want.
+packages and the particular debian version you want.
 I like the
 `testing` distribution because I find it is reasonably stable but also
 has somewhat recent packages.
 ```